u7iD/memory-game/README.txt

 Todo
-functionality
+- functionality
-  - use local storage for lowest-scoring game style
+  - bonus point: add lowest-scoring game by using local storage
+- style
   - animation for flipped a card (to show it and to show the back of the card)
   - tranforms the game title text "MATCH -A- GIF"